Dreaming of Making a Difference?

 “SCIF is a tool that can really elevate problems on campus and turn them into sustainable opportunities,” says SCIF Manager Emerson Andrews.
 “In the long term, we hope it makes campus a regenerative place.”

-Andrews explains that the SCIF framework is rooted in the university’s understanding of sustainability as “the work towards a future wherein we maintain environmental integrity, economic security, and social equity for future generations and for ourselves.”
+Andrews explains that the SCIF framework is rooted in the university’s understanding of sustainability as “the work towards a future wherein we maintain environmental integrity, [and] economic security for future generations and for ourselves.”
 Any idea that fits within this framework could be a SCIF project.

 One such idea came to a student named Thomas Bench in 2012.
 Bench was concerned about collapsing honeybee populations, an issue that gained notoriety just a few years earlier when beekeepers reported abnormally high death rates in their hives.
 Inspired to transform the University of Utah into a bee-friendly campus, Bench applied for a SCIF grant and worked alongside key stakeholders to install two hives behind a locked glass door on the fourth floor of the Student Union.